This review may contain spoilers

 During the Cultural Revolution in China, a budding astrophysicist witnessed a horrific incident that made her lose hope in humanity.
 Armed with research data and basic math, she was able to figure out that the Sun may be used to amplify radio signals from Earth to the vast space of the universe.
 She sent a signal through the Sun that was picked up years later by a pacifist alien who advised her not to answer otherwise his less peace-loving colleagues would conquer her planet.
 Had she regained enough hope in humanity to heed the warning, thus stop exposing Earth's location to the aliens, or did she still think earth couldn't sort its problems out itself and needs to be saved by an alien civilization?

-Several years later, top scientists in China are dying by suicide, seemingly caused by frustration over failed experiments and the dread that physical laws known to man don't apply to the whole universe after all, thus making their life's work pointless.
-Might the shooter theory supposing that seemingly universal patterns apply only to limited areas but not the whole universe, actually be true?
+Several years later, top scientists in China are committing suicide, seemingly due to frustration over failed experiments and the dread that physical laws known to man don't apply to the whole universe after all, thus making their life's work pointless.
+Might the shooter theory supposing that seemingly universal patterns apply only to limited areas and not the whole universe, actually be true?
 Might physics really not exist?

 A nanomatter expert suddenly starts seeing a number in his line of vision and realizes it's a countdown.
 Countdown to what?
 He witnesses the universe seemingly blinking.
 He is invited to participate in a virtual reality game simulating a planet ravaged by a three-body problem causing its civilizations to get obliterated every now and then, haphazardly, with no pattern in the intervals between chaotic and stable eras.
 The object of the game is to find the pattern, i.e. solve the 3-body problem.